 The “penalty period” is determined by dividing the (i) value of the gifts made within the 60 month period preceding the application by (ii) the average cost factor, as determined by New York State Department of Health, of nursing home care in the area in which the Medicaid applicant resides.
 The average cost factor is adjusted annually.
 In New York, the average cost factor also varies between regions.
 Some of the 2019 regional rates are.

 Click Here for the full list of rates for 2019.
 An elder law attorney can help you calculate the penalty period and identify ways to mitigate/avoid it.

 Transfers of assets by the spouse of a Medicaid applicant made within 60 months of the Medicaid application will also disqualify the applicant spouse for the appropriate penalty period.
 Further, the spouse of a Medicaid applicant who sets up a trust of his or her assets within 60 months of the Medicaid application may well be making a transfer that could result in a period of ineligibility for the applicant.

 Caution: A person who makes transfers, receives Community Medicaid, and subsequently enters a nursing home could face a penalty period.
 Therefore, it is extremely important to keep your elder law attorney apprised of your prognosis and consult with them, as soon as practicable, prior to making the decision to enter a nursing home.

 Exceptions to the Transfer of Asset Rules

-There are certain recognized exceptions to the “transfer of asset” penalty rules.
+As an elder law attorney will advise you, there are certain recognized exceptions to the “transfer of asset” penalty rules.

 Transfers to a Spouse.
 Transfers, regardless of amount, to or for the sole benefit of a spouse will not result in a denial of Medicaid.